 But the stakes are even higher in paid search because you’re paying for every click.
 So you can’t afford to waste clicks on keywords, ads, or landing pages that aren’t carefully optimized to drive the most customers as possible.

-We think bringing our same careful, manual, non-automated, no-shortcuts approach we’ve used for years in organic search to paid can help companies transform their paid search campaigns from barely break even to positive ROAS.
+That’s why we use a careful, manual, non-automated, no-shortcuts approach to help companies transform their paid search campaigns from barely break even to positive ROAS.